HMS Ulysses (novel): Background

-Maclean was a school teacher whose short story The Dileas had won a short story competition in the Glasgow Herald.
+Maclean was a school teacher whose short story The Dileas had won a competition in the Glasgow Herald.
 It was read by the wife of Ian Chapman, an executive at publisher William Collins, who encouraged her husband to read it.
 Chapman admired the story, calling it "a marvellously moving and evocative piece of writing".
 He met with Maclean and encouraged him to write a novel based on the author's experience on a convoy to Murmansk.
 Maclean started writing it in September 1954 and finished it by December.
-Chapman was impressed ("he had written a novel (or as he would prefer to call it, anti-war novel) with devastating effect") and sent it to his superiors who agreed to publish offering a £1,000 advance.
+Chapman was impressed ("he had written a novel [or as he would prefer to call it, anti-war novel] with devastating effect") and sent it to his superiors who agreed to publish offering a £1,000 advance.

 Reception

 The book sold a quarter of a million copies in hardback in Britain in the first six months of publication.
 It went on to sell millions more.
 Chapman called it "a publishing phenomenon".